Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 You

-Elizabeth Lail stars alongside Gossip Lady’s Penn Badgley on this extraordinarily widespread stalker thriller, which proved to be an enormous hit for Netflix.
+Elizabeth Lail stars alongside Gossip Woman’s Penn Badgley on this extraordinarily widespread stalker thriller, which proved to be an enormous hit for Netflix.
 Don’t search for subtlety or nuance on this present – it’s an unapologetically crowd-pleasing, twisty-turny drama that prioritises gasps and shock worth over realism.
-Go along with it and also you’ll actually get pleasure from it.
+Go together with it and also you’ll actually get pleasure from it.

-The drama tells the story of a New York book-keeper (who simply occurs to be a serial killer), who turns into immediately infatuated with one in every of his prospects.
-Infatuation turns right into a harmful obsession and shortly he’s consumed by the considered her, maintaining a detailed eye on her social media and needing to know the place she is always.
+The drama tells the story of a New York book-keeper (who simply occurs to be a serial killer), who turns into immediately infatuated with one in all his clients.
+Infatuation turns right into a harmful obsession and shortly he’s consumed by the considered her, retaining an in depth eye on her social media and needing to know the place she is always.
 She’s blissfully unaware – however how lengthy for?

-There’s two series to get pleasure from (the second season takes place in Los Angeles however we don’t need to spoil series one by telling you any extra!) and series three is on the way in which in 2021.

 Watch on Netflix